krystianwoloszun/kursywalut/README.md

 - **Free Hosting Behavior:** The backend is hosted on a free tier (Render), which means the application goes to sleep after a period of inactivity.
 The first request after a long break (e.g., trying to log in or register) may take a while to wake up the server.
 - Currency and gold data come from the public NBP API, so application availability depends on the external service.
 - JWT tokens are signed with `jwt.secret`.
 Tokens become invalid if the secret changes.
+- In Docker Compose, PostgreSQL data is stored in the `postgres_data` Docker volume and survives container restarts.
+Use `docker compose down -v` only when you want to remove it.
-- The H2 database runs in-memory, so user data disappears after the application is stopped.
+- In manual local runs without datasource overrides, the application uses the in-memory H2 database, so user data disappears after the application is stopped.

 ## Future Improvements

 - Token refreshing and a persistent JWT secret from configuration,
-- Production database instead of in-memory H2,
 - OpenAPI / Swagger documentation,
 - Frontend tests,
-- Deployment in containers or via CI/CD.
+- CI/CD improvements for container builds and deployment.